Spartan-71/AutoCommitt/README.md

 ## Contributing
 We welcome contributions to this project!
 Whether you'd like to report a bug, fix an existing issue, or implement a new feature, check out the [Issues](https://github.com/Spartan-71/AutoCommitt/issues) page to get started.
 Be sure to review our [Contribution Guide](CONTRIBUTING.md) for detailed instructions on how to set up, test, and contribute to the project.

-For discussions, questions, or real-time collaboration, join our [Gitter community](https://matrix.to/#/#autocommitt:gitter.im) Your contributions and ideas are greatly appreciated! 🚀
+For discussions, questions, or real-time collaboration, join our [Gitter community](https://matrix.to/#/#autocommitt:gitter.im) Your contributions and ideas are greatly appreciated!

+## Acknowledgments

+We would like to express our gratitude to the following open-source projects that made AutoCommitt possible:

+- [Ollama](https://ollama.ai/) - An impressive project that makes running large language models locally both possible and practical.
+Their API and model management system are integral to AutoCommitt's local AI capabilities.
+- [Typer](https://typer.tiangolo.com/) - Created by [Sebastián Ramírez](https://github.com/tiangolo), the same author of FastAPI.
+Typer provides an elegant CLI builder that forms the backbone of our command-line interface.

+Special thanks to the maintainers and contributors of these projects for their fantastic work in making developer tools more accessible and powerful.

+---